carmenbianca/report-liferay/report.md

 As a small summary of the functionality of the combined products:

-- The mass-conversion script changes the headers of all source code files in Liferay Portal from  listing \ref{lst:java-header} to listing
+- The header conversion tool changes the headers of all source code files in Liferay Portal from  listing \ref{lst:java-header} to listing
   \ref{lst:liferay-header}.